ozydingo/notebook/wat.md

   * No, remember, can't redeploy a stack if its first deploy failed.
     * Delete and try again
       * Failed again.
 Same error.

+### Triggering something off of an existing s3 bucket

+* Not supported.
+You can only trigger a Lambda on a bucket event if the bucket was created by the template.
+  * Workaround:
+    * Deploy without the trigger, then add the trigger later
+    * Use an SNS channel instead and have the bucket publish SNS events